getcarina/getcarina.com/_tutorials/001-containers-101.md

 ###What are containers?

-Containers virtualize an operating system, tricking applications into believing that they have full, unshared access to their own copy of the OS.
-However, there is actually only one copy of the OS on the host server system.
+Containers virtualize an operating system and contain logic that treat them as guests for the operating system.
+Applications run in containers act as though they have full, unshared access to their own copy of the OS, however, there is actually only one copy of the OS on the host server system.

-Containers are often described as "lightweight" because unlike virtual machines, which have their own copies of OS files, libraries, and application code, along with a full in-memory instance of an OS, containers share the host OS, including the kernel and libraries, so that they don't need to boot an OS or
+Containers are often described as "lightweight" because unlike virtual machines (VM), which have their own copies of OS files, libraries, and application code, along with a full in-memory instance of an OS, containers share the host OS, including the kernel and libraries, so that they don't need to boot an OS or